mpip0505/paksisite/README.md

 ## 📋 Project Overview

-This is a responsive company website built with HTML, CSS, and JavaScript to showcase Paksi Laksana's services, products, and expertise in the defense and maritime sector.
+This is a static company website built with HTML, CSS, and JavaScript to showcase Paksi Laksana's services, products, and expertise in the defense and maritime sector.

 ## 🎯 Company Profile